giomusyaffa/Excel/READMECusSalesDataset.md

 <img src="https://i.imgur.com/2egYrdm.png" align= "center" height="80%" width="80%"/>

 #### 3. IF Function and The Derivatives
-Diving into a more complex formula, are Nested-IF's, the function itself basically returns one value if a condition is true and another value if it's false.
+Diving into a more complex formula, are IF functions, the function itself basically returns one value if a condition is true and another value if it's false.

-There are some couple variations of IF's function you can apply to the spreadsheet to make your desireable output, one of those are combining IF's with; AND; OR; and even IF's itself.
+There are some couple variations of IF function you can apply to the spreadsheet to make your desireable output, one of those are combining IF's with; AND; OR; and even IF's itself.
 Let's see some examples:

 Starting from the basics, by using

 **=IF(logical_test, value_if_true, value_if_false)**

-We can track multiple purchase of a product (more than 5 items) on a single transaction
+You can track multiple purchase of a product (more than 5 items) on a single transaction

 <img src="https://i.imgur.com/ZuLFT8P.png" align= "center" height="80%" width="80%"/>
 <img src="https://i.imgur.com/JtY5LyL.png" align= "center" height="80%" width="80%"/>

-As you can see from the picture above we can easily do it by using IF function, with purchases over 5 items are flagged as **Yes**.
+As you can see from the picture above You can easily do it by using IF function, with purchases over 5 items are flagged as **Yes**.

-Let's do another one, this time we integrate AND to the function, with the formula:
+Let's do another one, this time integrate AND to the function, with the formula:

 **=IF(AND([logical1],[logical2],...); value_if_true; value_if_false)**

-For example, what if we want to mark if a purchase is made during a weekend AND had a discount, it's going to look like this:
+For example, what if you want to mark if a purchase is made during a weekend AND had a discount, it's going to look like this:

 <img src="https://i.imgur.com/tPmETNp.png" align= "center" height="80%" width="80%"/>
 <img src="https://i.imgur.com/tIOb73j.png" align= "center" height="80%" width="80%"/>

-By combining **IF** with **AND** function we can easily label the purchase that check both the conditions, as shown from the picture above.
+By combining **IF** with **AND** function you can easily label the purchase that check both the conditions, as shown from the picture above.

-Another application of IF function is **Nested-IF**, it's where an if statement is placed inside another if statement to test multiple, dependent conditions.

-Next, we have **IFs** function, which basically is the same as **IF** function just with more conditions, such as this customer tiering;
+Next, are the **IFs** function, which basically is the same as **IF** function just with more conditions, such as this customer tiering;
 - **Platinum** associated with customers with purchases over 8 items
 - **Gold** associated with customers with purchases over 5 items
 - **Silver** associated with customers with purchases over 2 items